Nikitha-Pulluri/IPL-Apache-Spark-Realtime-Analysis/README.md

 3. Attach to a cluster and run cells sequentially.
 4. View output tables and dashboards.

+## Libraries used
+This project leverages a combination of PySpark and visualization libraries to perform scalable data processing and analysis.

+* PySpark
+  - `SparkSession`: To initialize and manage the Spark application.
+  - `pyspark.sql.functions`: Used for column operations, aggregations, conditional logic, date transformations, and string formatting.
+  - `pyspark.sql.types`: For defining structured schemas like StructType, StringType, IntegerType when reading raw CSV files.
+  - `pyspark.sql.window`: Enables advanced analytics like ranking using row_number() and window partitions.

+* Visualization Libraries
+  - `matplotlib.pyplot`: Fow basic data visualization like bar plots or line charts.
+  - `seaborn`: For enhanced statistical graphics and styled visualizations.

 ## Output
 The final results are displayed using Databricks charts or can be exported to tools like Tableau or PowerBI.